Children and Young People

 Signature of Complainant:

+Data protection: Heysham golf club and England Golf Governance Department may use the information in this form (together with other information they obtain as a result of any investigation) to investigate the alleged incident and to take whatever action is deemed appropriate, in accordance with their Children and Young People Safeguarding Policy and Procedures.
 Strict confidentiality will be maintained and information will only be shared on a “need to know” basis in the interests of safeguarding and in accordance with the company’s data protection policy.
-This may involve disclosing certain information to a number of organisations and individuals including relevant clubs and County bodies, individuals that are the subject of an investigation and/or Statutory agencies such as the Police and Children’s Social Care.
+This may involve disclosing certain information to a number of organisations and individuals including relevant clubs and County bodies, individuals that are the subject of an investigation and/or Statutory agencies such as the Police and Children’s Social Care. |

 Appendix 9